ooples/pine_script_docs/source/writing/Style_guide.rst

 All user-defined functions must be defined in the script's global scope; nested function definitions are not allowed in Pine Script™.

 Optimal function design should minimize the use of global variables in the function's scope, as they undermine function portability.
-When it cannot be avoided, those functions must follow the global variable declarations in the code, which entails they cannot always be placed in the <function_declarations> section.
+When it can't be avoided, those functions must follow the global variable declarations in the code, which entails they can't always be placed in the <function_declarations> section.
 Such dependencies on global variables should ideally be documented in the function's comments.

 It will also help readers if you document the function's objective, parameters and result.